Death Classification: Performance of Duty Death

 Christopher Pacelli was charged with disorderly conduct and resisting arrest.

-Officer Scannell was waked in Hollerbach Funeral Home located at 4022-36 North Elston Avenue and his funeral mass was held at St. Veronica Church located at 3300 North Whipple Street.
+Officer Scannell was waked in Hollerbach Funeral Home located at 4022-36 North Elston Avenue.
+His funeral mass was held at St. Veronica Church located at 3300 North Whipple Street.
 He was laid to rest on July 6, 1972 in St. Joseph Cemetery, 3100 North Thatcher Avenue, River Grove, Illinois.
-His grave is located in Grave 10, Lot 117, Block --, Section RR.
+His grave is located in Grave 10, Lot 117, Block –, Section RR.

 Patrolman James R. Scannell, Sr., born March 15, 1930, received his Probationary Appointment to the Chicago Police Department on November 16, 1955.

 Officer Scannell served in the Armed Forces and was Honorably Discharged.
 He was also a member of Amvets Post No. 18, Military Order of the Purple Heart and the United Brotherhood of Carpenters Local 13.
 Officer Scannell was survived by his wife, Mildred (nee Carlson); children: Jerry J., James R., Jr., Karen, Kathleen Sanden, Kevin, Margaret, Martin, Mary and Maureen; mother, Margaret M. (nee Ahern) and siblings: Eamon O., Jeremiah J. (CPD), Margaret Jablonski and Mary Gruber.
 He was preceded in death by his father, Jeremiah.